dfornis/dfornis/content/page/about.md

 license = "CC BY-NC-ND"
 lastmod = ""
 +++
-I'm a master student at the department of Economic History and International Relations at Stockholm University.
-My main areas of interest are transparency, global capital flows, trust and the history of information technology.
+I'm a master student and a research assistant at the department of Economic History and International Relations at Stockholm University.
+My main interest lies in applying a mix of qualitative methods and econometrics in the study of transparency, values and the history of information technology.